Carson-Stark/HandwritingDatasetGen/Readme.md

 │   ├── Transcriptions/ # Text transcriptions per form
 ```

-> **Note**: `CustomHandwritingDataset/` is excluded from the repository due to privacy and size constraints.
+> **Note**: `CustomHandwritingDataset/` contains sample data for a single form.
+The rest of the dataset is excluded for privacy reasons.
 You must supply your own data.

 ### Required Input Data: